abligh/gonbdserver/README.md

 * **Multithreaded**.
 Defaults to 5 worker threads per connection, so able to process requests in parallel.

+* **Ceph RBD support**.
+Almost entirely untested.

 * **Pluggable backends**.
-By default a file backend is provided, but it would be possible to supply any backend.
+By default a file backend is provided, as well as a Ceph/RBD backend on linux, but it would be possible to supply any backend.
+  The ceph driver is there mostly to illustrate just how easy this is.

 * **Reloadable configuration**.
 It is possible to reload the configuration using `SIGHUP` without affecting existing servers.